-Honchos like Costco, CVS, Walgreen's and OfficeMax also make prints, as do mainstream cyber services like snapfish and shutterfly.
-Though quality and color variations will probably differ wildly.
+Costco, CVS, Walgreen's and OfficeMax make prints, as do mainstream cyber services like snapfish and shutterfly.
+Quality and color variations will probably differ wildly.
 Family photos are precious.
 Don't be tempted to let a few ¢ or $ be your sole deciding factor.
-Remember that old fashioned independent photo labs make digital prints as well, and may be more willing to take greater care, as good service is essential to the survival of this ilk o' dinosaur.
+Remember that old fashioned independent photo labs make digital prints as well, and may be more willing to take greater care.

 Here are a few blogs that have compared and contrasted a variety of photo printing services.
 Visit to learn what their authors recommend, and why:

 P.S.
 Why not make a custom frame or album?
 DIY joy for kids and adults alike!